ewldev/Restaurant-search-backend/README.md

 Back end of app for searching restaurants based on your area and preferences

-Created with Nodejs and Expressjs
+Created with Nodejs and Express

 Fetching data from Yelp API